freedomofpress/securedrop/docs/install.md

 * Once you've booted into the Live DVD, you should create a Live USB stick with the USB drive set aside for Tails.
 Reboot the `Viewing Station` laptop into that Live USB drive.
 * Configure a Persistent Volume.
 Use the Persistent Volume passphrase that you generated at the beginning of the installation process.
 Make sure that the Persistent Volume includes "Personal Data" and "GnuPG".
 Tails offers [instructions for configuring the Persistent Volume](https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html).

-Reboot the `Viewing Station` laptop and boot into the Tails Live USB again.
-This time, when mount the persistent volume and choose Yes for "More Options?".
+Reboot the `Viewing Station` laptop and boot into the Tails Live USB again to continue with the setup.

-(screenshot)

-On the next screen, set a temporary administrator password.
-You'll need this to set up the viewing station to begin with, but in the future when you boot the `Viewing Station` into Tails you can choose No for "More Options?".

 ### Copy SecureDrop Code to the Viewing Station

 On your regular workstation computer, download the latest version of SecureDrop.
 You can either get it from our git repository with `git clone https://github.com/freedomofpress/securedrop.git`, or you can download the latest tar.gz file from https://pressfreedomfoundation.org/securedrop.

 Copy the securedrop folder to one of the USB sticks.
-Plug it into the `Viewing Station` and copy the securedrop folder into the `~/Persistent` directory.
+Plug it into the `Viewing Station` and copy the securedrop folder into the `/home/amnesia/Persistent` directory.

-### Run the Setup Script
+### Generate PGP Key and Import Journalist Public Keys

+In order to avoid transfering plaintext files between the `Viewing Station` and `Journalist Workstations`, each journalist should have their own personal PGP key.
+Start by copying all of the journalists' public keys to a USB stick.
+Plug this into the `Viewing Station` running Tails and open the file manager.
+Double-click on each public key to import it.
+If the public key isn't importing, try renaming it to end in ".asc".

-To install everything, you need to run the `viewing_setup.sh` script as root.
-In Tails, open the Terminal program and type:
+To generate the application PGP key, open the Terminal program and type:

-    cd ~/Persistent/securedrop/
-    sudo ./viewing_setup.sh

-Type the temporary administrator password you set earlier when booting into Tails.

-* It first asks: `Do you want to delete previous installation? (y/n)`.
-Choose `y` and press enter.

-This script will prompt for three different passphrases:

-* A passphrase for the user certificate.
-* A passphrase for the `Document Server` certificate.
-* A passphrase for the SecureDrop application's GPG keypair.

-Only the two selected journalists should know the app's GPG keypair's passphrase.

-For each of these, follow your organization's password policy.
-If your organization doesn't yet have a good password policy, [you really should have one](http://howto.wired.com/wiki/Choose_a_Strong_Password).

-When this script completes, it will have set up the `Viewing Station` and create two files: 1 called `certs.tgz`, and 1 `.pk12` file named after the journalist in `~/Persistent/securedrop`.
+    /home/amnesia/Persistent/securedrop/viewing_setup.sh

+It will ask you: `Create new gpg keypair for the application? (y/n)`.
+Press enter to select `y`.
+It will pop up box that says "Enter passphrase".
+Enter the PGP passphrase that you generated earlier, click OK, and enter it a second time.
+Then wait for the key to generate.

+When it's done it will place your new PGP public key in /home/amnesia/Persistent/securedrop.asc.
+Copy that file to the USB stick.

 ## Journalist Workstation Setup